 The IRS Whistleblower Office will provide written responses to written requests for information on the status and stage of the whistleblower claim submitted by the whistleblower or an individual with a properly executed Form 2848, Power of Attorney and Declaration of Representative , on file.
 The written request must state that the whistleblower or power of attorney is requesting information on the status and stage of their claim and include the claim numbers for request.

 Ogden, UT 84404

 The IRS Whistleblower Office will only respond in writing.
 A response will be sent to the current address on file for the whistleblower claim or to an updated address, if provided.

-Publication 5251, Whistleblower Claim Process and Timeline (PDF), is in the process of being updated to reflect these changes.
+Publication 5251, Whistleblower Claim Process and Timeline has been updated to reflect these changes.